txaggiediver/reCapify/README.md

 ### Using the Meeting Platform
 - At the specified meeting time, your scribe will join the meeting's waiting room.
     - It will wait for up to five minutes in the waiting room.
 - Verify your scribe's name then admit it into the meeting.
-Do not admit a scribe you can't verify.
+Do not admit a scribe you cannot verify.
 - Once admitted, the scribe will introduce itself in the chat and list the users it was invited by.
 - At any point thereafter, you can send the scribe command messages in the chat:
     - "START" will start saving attendance, new messages and machine-generated captions.